Teenage Mutant Ninja Turtles (1987 TV series): Development and writing

 By 1986, the Teenage Mutant Ninja Turtles comic series by Kevin Eastman and Peter Laird had experienced two years of success.
 At that time, New York-based licensing agent Mark Freedman – who had previously handled Hanna-Barbera's library of characters and was establishing his own licensing company – was contacted by a connection in the toy industry and introduced to the property.
 Though initially in disbelief at the title, he found it growing on him and decided to approach California toy manufacturer Playmates Toys to pitch a toy line based on the property.
 The uncertain company requested that a television deal be acquired first, and after the initial five-episode series debuted, they released their first series of Ninja Turtles action figures in the summer of 1988.
 The two media would correspond in marketing and popularity for many years to come.

 David Wise and Patti Howeth wrote the screenplay for the first 5-part miniseries.
 When the series continued in the second season, comic artist Jack Mendelsohn joined the show as the executive story editor, and collaborated on story concepts and additional characters with John Schulte and John Besmehn of PANGEA, who were writing presentation scripts, background stories, and character bios for their client, Playmates Toys.
 Wise went on to write over seventy episodes of the series, and was executive story editor for four later seasons as well.
 Wise left the series partway through the ninth season, and Jeffrey Scott took over as the story editor and chief writer for the rest of the show's run.

-The animation work for the first three seasons of the show were handled by Japanese anime studio Toei Animation.
+The animation work for the first three seasons of the show were handled by Japanese anime studio Toei Animation, which also co-produced these seasons.
 The budget for the first five episodes of the series was almost $2 million.
+Animation was generally produced overseas; with some episodes being produced at Murakami-Wolf-Swenson's satellite studio in Dublin, Ireland.